Why study DH at Virginia?

 Graduate students have been important members of the digital humanities community at the University of Virginia since the field’s inception.
-In positions as fellows, research assistants, and collaborators in the Scholars’ Lab, the Institute for Advanced Technology in the Humanities (IATH), and SHANTI, students have made significant intellectual contributions and gone on to notable permanent positions related to the digital humanities.
+In positions as fellows, research assistants, and collaborators in the Scholars’ Lab, IATH, and SHANTI, students have made significant intellectual contributions and gone on to notable permanent positions related to the digital humanities.
 This history of involvement is the foundation for a certificate program that provides students with advising, curricular structure, and committee oversight.
-A graduate certificate will help its recipients demonstrate digital humanities experience, something that is potentially relevant to a broad range of futures, including further graduate study, postdocs, “alt-ac” and library positions, as well as work in the tech sector, in publishing, and in media more generally.
+A graduate certificate enables its recipient to demonstrate DH experience that prepares them for a broad range of futures, including further graduate study, postdocs, “alt-ac” and library positions, as well as work in the tech sector, in publishing, and in media more generally.

 Graduate students (MA and PhD) in Arts and Sciences may apply to this certificate program with the permission of their director of graduate studies, and may enroll if their application is accepted by the DH certificate committee.
 Graduate students from other UVa schools may enroll with permission from their academic dean or dean’s designee and acceptance by the certificate committee.
 At the time of application to the DH certificate program, doctoral students are expected to articulate a plan approved by their DGS for completing the certificate requirements within the standard candidacy deadline and graded credit requirements for their program.

 When do I apply?

 Students in master’s programs will apply to the certificate program by the conclusion of their first semester of enrollment, and doctoral students will apply by the conclusion of their first year of enrollment.

 Send an email to email@example.com stating that you'd like to be on the list to receive application materials.
 She will update you when the application form becomes available.

 I have already my departmental coursework requirements.
 Can I still apply?